-25 5 Discussion
+5 Discussion

-We chose the ensemble Kalman filter method for its ease of implementation and flexibility to adapt to different forward numerical models.
+We chose the EnKF method for its ease of implementation and flexibility to adapt to different forward numerical models.
 Indeed, as long as the nature of the state and observations does not change, the computation of the analysis step remains the same regardless of the convection code used.
-On the contrary, the alternative method, variational data assimilation, requires the development of an adjoint code that needs further development for each additional complexity added to

-30 the forward model (see Kalnay et al., 2007, for a comparison of EnKF and 4D variational methods).
+On the contrary, the alternative method, variational data assimilation, requires the development of an adjoint code that needs further development for each additional complexity added to the forward model (see Kalnay et al., 2007, for a comparison of EnKF and 4-D variational methods).
 For the mantle circulation problem, this results in a series of derivation of the adjoint model considering different approximations (Ismail-Zadeh et al., 2003; Bunge et al., 2003; Ghelichkhan and Bunge, 2016; Worthen et al., 2014).
-The ability of a data assimilation scheme to adapt to different numerical codes is a particularly important issue for mantle convection since models are in constant evolu-
+The ability of a data assimilation scheme to adapt to different numerical codes is a particularly important issue for mantle convection since models are in constant evolution, with current developments including the implementation of chemistry, nonlinear rheologies, elasticity, phase transitions and compressibility (see e.g., Zhong et al., 2015, for a review of recent developments in mantle convection codes).
+In particular, this ease of implementation allows us to work on models self-consistently producing plate-like tectonics at their surface, and hence to

 Figure 11.
-Detailed results of the assimilation depicted in Fig. 10, second row and Fig. 3(a).
-Each graph represents the time evolution of the temperature value at points on four profiles, corresponding to different geodynamic contexts: a) a subduction (first column), b) an upwelling (second column), c) a ridge initiation (third column), and d) a stable ridge (fourth column).
-The first row corresponds to points at the surface of the domain, the second row to points in the mid mantle and the third row to points at the bottom of the domain.
-The lateral coordinates of the points are shown in Fig. 10, second row first column.
-The red line is the true temperature, the black line is the average of the ensemble, the dark grey area represent the average plus or minus the standard deviation of the ensemble, and the light gray area is the area spanned by the minimum and the maximum value taken by the ensemble of 288 members.
+Detailed results of the assimilation depicted in Fig. 10 second row, and Fig. 3a.
+Each graph represents the time evolution of the temperature value at points on four profiles, corresponding to different geodynamic contexts: (a) a subduction, (b) an upwelling, (c) a ridge initiation and (d) a stable ridge.
+The first row corresponds to points at the surface of the domain, the second row to points in the mid-mantle and the third row to points at the bottom of the domain.
+The lateral coordinates of the points are shown in Fig. 10 (second row first column).
+The red line is the true temperature, the black line is the average of the ensemble, the dark grey area represent the average plus or minus the standard deviation of the ensemble and the light gray area is the area spanned by the minimum and the maximum value taken by the ensemble of 288 members.